grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 ---
-title: "Encrypt data at rest"
+title: "Encrypting data at rest"
 description: "How to configure object storage encryption."
 weight: 10
 ---

-# Encrypt data at rest
+# Encrypting data at rest

 Grafana Mimir supports encrypting data at rest in object storage using server-side encryption (SSE).
 Configuration of SSE depends on your storage backend.